Oni (video game)

-Oni is a third-person action video game developed by Bungie West, a division of Bungie, and published by Take-Two Interactive.
-Released in 2001, it was Bungie West's only game.
-Gameplay consists of third-person shooting with hand-to-hand combat, with a focus on the latter.
-Originally planned just for the Mac OS and Windows, a PlayStation 2 port was concurrently developed by Rockstar Canada.
-The game's style was largely inspired by Ghost in the Shell and Akira and shares the same genre, being set in a cyberpunk world.
+Oni is a third-person action video game developed by Bungie West, a division of Bungie.
+It was originally released by Gathering of Developers for Microsoft Windows and Mac OS in 2001; a PlayStation 2 port developed by Rockstar Canada was released the same year.
+It was Bungie West's only game.
+Its gameplay consists of third-person shooting with hand-to-hand combat, with a focus on the latter.
+The game's style was largely inspired by the films Ghost in the Shell (1995) and Akira (1988) and shares the same genre, being set in a cyberpunk world.